-Do you find yourself with some extra cash as the year comes to an end?
-By this time of year, many of our higher earning clients have maxed out their 401k contributions, hit the maximum for Social Security tax, and now find each paycheck much higher because they’ve hit these limits.
-(Yes, it is a wonderful problem to have!).
-If you are looking for a tax-advantaged way to invest those extra dollars, consider a backdoor Roth IRA.
-Taking a few extra steps to move the money into a Roth IRA could result in tax-free earnings on the money – forever.
+Do you find yourself with some extra cash that you would like to get invested, consider a backdoor Roth IRA.
+Many of our higher earning clients have maxed out their 401k contributions and are wanting to make additional contributions toward retirement.
+(Yes, it is a wonderful problem to have!)
+Now is the time to consider this strategy since you can still make a 2018 contribution until you April 15th or until your tax return.
+Taking a few extra steps to move the money into a Roth IRA could result in tax free earnings on the money – forever.

 Because of the limits on making tax-deductible contributions to IRA’s, many higher earning taxpayers don’t consider IRA contributions.
 Similarly, Roth IRA contribution limits prevent high earners from directly contributing to a Roth IRA.
 However, there may still be a path for Roth IRA contributions even for the highest earners.
 The strategy takes advantage of two distinct provisions in the tax code.
 First, the strategy takes advantage of the ability for most taxpayers, even high earners, to make non-deductible contributions to a Traditional IRA.
 Secondly, the strategy takes advantage of the fact that most taxpayers, even high earners, can convert a Traditional IRA to a Roth IRA.
 The result of the two-step process is a balance in a Roth IRA, even when a direct contribution is not allowed, and that is why it is sometimes called a ‘back-door Roth IRA contribution’.